 Most causes of chronic diarrhea induce local irritation or structural abnormalities of the intestinal mucosa (lining).
 There are numerous diseases and disorders that can lead to chronic diarrhea.

-Small intestinal abnormalities which can cause diarrhea include:
+Small intestinal abnormalities which can cause

 ◦Inflammatory bowel disease